Fran0616/LAN-monitoring/README.md

 Summarry:
 ===========
 A host monitoring is a great tool to help monitor a Local Area Network (LAN).
 It works by sending an ICMP echo request to the network host.
 It automates the network troubleshooting process and makes it more efficient for a user.
+The code templet can be fooud [here](https://github.com/Fran0616/LAN-monitoring/blob/master/.github/workflows/host_availability.py)

 Goal:
 ==========